wissol/eo/lexicon.md

 * iryi: cloud
 * isak: to be handsome, beautiful..
 * ita: light, candle
-* xa: foot
-* xae: sandal
-* xaa: barefoot
-* xak: to walk, I walk
-* xali: goat
-* xam: boot, shoe
-* xe: spirit
-* xek: to do magic, divination...
-* xeak: to fly ("to walk in the spirts)
-* xee: maybe, chance, perhaps
-* xeso: festivity, feast
-* xik: to cut, to tear, to split
-* xli: bison
-* xo: but
-* xu: memory
-* xuk: to remember

 * ka: hair
 * kaba: hand
 * kek: to lose, to get lost